kaniska/H2OHiveUDF/README.md

 iii.
 4 map and 4 reduce tasks are spawned to utilize 4 cores.

 https://github.com/kaniska/H2OHiveUDF/blob/master/scorePrediction/docs/hive_udf_query.tiff
+preds
+1
+1
+1
+1
+1
+1
+1
+1
+1

 ### Issues

 1. Only first column values displayed.
-Did some RnD , but couldn't manage enough time to figure out - how can I extract the individual column values from the multi-valued list/array returned by the UDF.
+I did some RnD , but couldn't manage enough to extract the individual column values from the multi-valued list/array returned by the UDF.
 Actually I need to display preds[0] , preds[1] , preds[3] and save into another table / csv , but currently only pred[0] is displayed by default.